pansap99/COBRA/README.md

 cd vis
 pip install pose_vis-1.0-py3-none-any.whl
 ```
-This package utilizes OpenGL to render the estimated poses, overlay them into the images together with their derived confidence.
+This package utilizes OpenGL to render the estimated poses and overlay them into the images, together with their derived confidence.

 ## Train COBRA in custom objects

-To train COBRA to represent a custom object you will need it's 3D model in a ply format.
-You can either use ray-casting to sample points in the surface of the object or poisson sampling.
-You can accomplish this by running:
+To train COBRA to represent a custom object you will need its 3D model in a ply format.
+You can either use ray-casting to sample points on the surface of the object or Poisson sampling.
+You can accomplish this by running (for Poisson sampling replace `method=ray-casting` with `method=poisson`):

 ```
 python sample_points.py \
     --modelPath=./models/original/ \
     --savePath=./models/train/ \
-    --method=ray-casting | poisson \
+    --method=ray-casting \
     --num_points_poisson=10000 \
     --random_seed=42
 ```